MetaCell/scidash/README.md

 ## Installation in my machine

-We recommend you to use a Python 3.6 (*3.6 or newer at least*) virtual environment for the installation, so you can keep all the dependencies within that environment.
+We recommend you to use a Python 3.6 virtual environment for the installation, so you can keep all the dependencies within that environment.

 **Dependencies**